-- 1. Right-click My Computer and select Manage. - 2.
+- 1. In the Start menu, right-click Computer and select Manage. - 2.
 In the Computer Management dialog box, expand Services and Application > Indexing Service.

 Indexing Enterprise PDM File Vault Archives

 This procedure describes index server setup when the index server and database server are installed on the SQL Server hosting the file vault databases.